WELCOME to my website!

 To commemorate the tenth anniversary of my Poem-A-Day Project, I am reprising my daily poetry challenge in 2021.

-Every Tuesday throughout the year, I will write and publish one bonus photopoem that will be available exclusively to my Patrons on Patreon.
+Every Tuesday throughout the year, I will write and publish one bonus poem that will be available exclusively to my Patrons on Patreon.

-In 2022, the complete collection of poems and images will be published in a limited edition hardbound book available for purchase.
-And as an added feature, I'm considering releasing some of the poems as spoken word recordings by a variety of special guest readers.
+In 2022, I will publish a book of my complete poems, spanning more than 40 years of poetry writing.
+The complete collection of poems will be published in a limited edition hardbound book available for purchase.
+As an added feature, I'm considering releasing some of the poems in this collection as spoken word recordings by a variety of special guest readers.
 Enjoy the year!

 Everybody dreams.
 Though few people actually remember their dreams, and the ones who do, usually only retain those recollections for a few minutes after waking.